foxybbb/SimplexSolver/README.md

 ## Program
 This console application contains an implementation of the Simplex method, a linear programming algorithm.
 Simple standard C++ libraries were used for the program.
 This program was written for a university assignment.
 Therefore, what it can do is read a file in a certain format and do the output to another file.
+## Why c++
+The language chosen to implement the algorithm is C++.
+Because it is a simple and, most importantly, fast language.
+I think it is abnormal to create algorithms in highly abstracted languages, as it takes a lot of PC resources.

 ## Run
 To run the application, you need to enter arguments when you start the programme.
 This can be done using the command line.